smart-data-lake/smart-data-lake/docs/reference/hoconOverview.md

 Within the SDLB the data objects are organized in a hierarchical manner, as many attributes are shared between them.
 For example, `HiveTables` and `TransactionalSparkTables` share common attributes modeled in the generic `TableDataObject`, as shown in the following overview:
 ![data object hierarchy](../images/dataobject_hierarchy.png)
-(Note: this list of DataObjects is **not** complete).
+(Note: this list of DataObjects is **not** exhaustive).

-If necessary, additional formats could be implemented based on this generic dataObjects.
+If necessary, additional formats could be implemented based on these generic dataObjects.

 ## Actions
 As the name suggest, these objects specify the process from one dataObject to another dataObject.
 These could also include multiple sources or targets, depending on the action type.